Jean-Claude Baulu

-Jean-Claude Baulu (15 June 1936 – 23 October 2020) was a French footballer.
+Jean-Claude Baulu (15 June 1936 – 23 October 2020) was a French footballer who played as a midfielder.

 Biography

-Upon his arrival at Valenciennes FC and AS Saint-Étienne, Baulu evolved to become a striker.
+Upon his arrival at Valenciennes and Saint-Étienne, Baulu evolved to become a striker.
 With the Verts, he won the Coupe de France in 1962 and the championship in 1964.
 He scored the winning goal in the 86th minute to win the Coupe de France, giving Saint-Étienne its first such victory in history.
-He finished his playing career in 1965 with Olympique de Marseille.
+He finished his playing career in 1965 with Marseille.